jackyzha0/jackyzha0.github.io/content/thoughts/design goals.md

 2. Feedback: time sensitive information about what actions has been done and what has been accomplished.
 3. Constraints: ways of restricting the user interaction to those which are valid in any given moment.
 4. Consistency: an interface which follows rules, such as using the same operation to select all objects.
-5. Affordance: attributes should obviously signal what they can use it for.
-Afford means "to give a clue"
+5. [[thoughts/affordance]]: attributes should obviously signal what they can use it for.

 The problem when applying these to real world is that trade-offs can arise between principles (e.g. increased constraint might mean less visibility).